hectorfhurtado/generator-nando-polymer/README.md

 What's your name?	( Defaulting to my name )
 What's your application name?
 What's is your app custom tag? 	( It refers in <x-component> the 'x' part.
 Every webComponent must have a dash ).
-If your application is going to use a server with socket.io enter a number port.
+Are you going to use Vulcanize? ( this is a concatenation tool from Polymer-project ) Are you going to create a chrome app? ( If you are using Vulcanize appears this option because of CSP ) If your application is going to use a server with socket.io enter a number port.

 The first three questions are mandatory, the last if you don't type anything just doesn't add the server scaffolding.